wmcbrine/PDCurses/dosvga/README.md

 PDCurses for DOS
 ================

-This directory contains PDCurses source code files specific to DOS.
+This directory contains PDCurses source code files specific to the VGA-capable DOS port.

 Building